Thomas Müller: 2017–18 season

 Müller started the 2017–18 season by playing in the 2017 German Super Cup.
 He played in the opening 67 minutes before being replaced by Kingsley Coman.
 His first goal of the season was against Mainz on matchday four of the Bundesliga.
 On 21 January 2018, he scored two goals against Werder Bremen in the Bundesliga, with his second goal in the match being his 100th in the competition.

 On 20 February 2018, Müller scored two goals against Beşiktaş in the first leg of the Champions League round of 16.
-On 17 April 2018, Müller scored a hat-trick in Bayern's 6–2 defeat of Bayer Leverkusen in the DFB-Pokal semi-final.
+On 17 April 2018, Müller scored a hat-trick in Bayern's 6–2 defeat of Bayer Leverkusen in the DFB-Pokal semi-finals.
 Overall, Müller scored eight goals and provided 14 assists in 29 league matches.
-He finished the season with 15 goals in 45 matches in all Competitions.

 2018–19 season

 Müller started the 2018–19 season by starting in the German Super Cup.
 Müller scored in the first two matchdays in the Bundesliga season.
 He scored in the second round of the German Cup against SV Rödinghausen.
 He scored two goals against Fortuna Düsseldorf in the Bundesliga on 24 November 2018.
 On 12 December 2018, Müller played his 105th Champions League match in a match against Ajax and therefore leveling former club legend Philipp Lahm as the record appearance holder in the Champions League at Bayern.
 In that same match, Müller was sent off for the first time in his career for a straight red card.
 This resulted in a two-match suspension.

 On 15 December 2018, Müller made his 300th Bundesliga appearance for Bayern against Hannover 96.
 On 18 May 2019, Müller won his seventh consecutive Bundesliga title as Bayern finished two points above Dortmund with 78 points.
 It was Müller's eighth Bundesliga title.
-A week later, Müller won his fifth DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
-He finished the season with 9 goals in 45 matches in all competitions.
+A week later, He won his fifth DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.